rovenelabanga001/recipe-hub/README.md

 ## Features

-- 🔑 User Authentication & Registration – Secure account creation and login system.
+- 🔑 **User Authentication & Registration** – Secure account creation and login system.

-- 🍲 Recipe Filtering – Browse recipes by categories, ingredients, or dietary needs.
+- 🍲 **Recipe Filtering** – Browse recipes by categories, ingredients, or dietary needs.

-- 💬 Commenting – Share feedback, tips, or variations on recipes.
+- 💬 **Commenting** – Share feedback, tips, or variations on recipes.

-- 🔔 Notifications – Stay updated on recipe activity, comments, and favorites.
+- 🔔 **Notifications** – Stay updated on recipe activity, comments, and favorites.

-- ✍️ Recipe Management – Add new recipes, edit details, or delete existing ones.
+- ✍️ **Recipe Management** – Add new recipes, edit details, or delete existing ones.

-- 👤 User Profiles – Personalized profiles showcasing contributions and activity.
+- 👤 **User Profiles** – Personalized profiles showcasing contributions and activity.

-- ⭐ Favorites – Save and organize recipes you love for quick access.
+- ⭐ **Favorites** – Save and organize recipes you love for quick access.
+- 👍 **Liking** – Users can like their own and other users’ posts.

 ## Installation